thibaultcha/Counter/README.md

 # Counter

 This little application is using [Node.js](http://nodejs.org/) and [Socket.IO](http://socket.io/) to display a synchronized counter between multiple browsers.
+It was a **test** for [Solib](https://github.com/ECE-Campus-Cluster/SoLib) (A school project) and my first Node.js experience.

 ![](screen.png)

-A Database linkage is optional but can be performed with [node-mysql](https://github.com/felixge/node-mysql) in config.js.
+A database access is optional but can be performed with [node-mysql](https://github.com/felixge/node-mysql) in config.js.

-## Why?
-It was a test for [Solib](https://github.com/ECE-Campus-Cluster/SoLib) and my first Node.js experience.
-Why a counter?
-Because it's supposed to be scalable.
-So once your installation is running, **don't hesitate to violently sacrifice your mouse/trackpad for science.**

 ## How to use it
 1. Node.js can be downloaded [here](http://nodejs.org/download/).